Transparent heart icon with white outline and + sign.

 2024 / 124 pages

 Cartoonist and Chinese-Canadian Mei Yu shares the mostly true story of her own immigration experience as a young girl.
 On arriving in Canada, she is sent to school to sink or swim and there is a lot of floundering early on.
-Her classmates’ dialogue, spoken in English which she doesn’t yet understand, is shown in a green font, while her Chinese conversations, with her parents and with her stuffed animal, Kitty Paws, are shown in the typical black font.
-The large amounts of green in the first half of the book gives readers a good idea as to just how confusing it all is for Mei Yu.
+Her classmates’ dialogue, spoken in English which she doesn’t yet understand, is shown in a green font, while her Chinese conversations with her parents and with her stuffed animal, Kitty Paws, are shown in the typical black font.
+The large amounts of green in the first half of the book give readers a good idea as to just how confusing it all is for Mei Yu.

 This could actually have been a pretty brutal book, what with how scary it is for Mei Yu to be in a country where she doesn’t understand anything.
 But for comic relief we have her stuffie, Kitty Paws, coming to life to provide her companionship, and to narrate parts of the story.
 The brightly colored artwork, in its vaguely Manga, far-from-realistic-style, also helps ease the tension.
 There’s also some comic confusion that lightens things, such as when Mei Yu eats her very first sandwich with chopsticks, instead of holding it with her hands!